matheusAle/spotify-my-trands-drawer/README.md

 # My Spotify Trends Drawer

-An App to view my most heard on spotify.
+An App to view my most heard albums on spotify.

 [live on](https://spotify-my-trends-drawer.netlify.app)